ocf/mkdocs/docs/user-docs/faq.md

 ---
-title: Frequently asked questions
+title: Frequently Asked Questions
 ---

 #### Why might I want an OCF account?
 What do I get?
 How do I use OCF services?

 Access to computing by the students for the students!

-More specifically, we have a [[list of services|doc services]].
+More specifically, we have a [list of services](/user-docs/services).

 #### Who are you?